LiberTEM/LiberTEM/docs/source/jupyter.rst

-As a first step, you will need to install `LiberTEM-jupyter-proxy <https://github.com/LiberTEM/LiberTEM-jupyter-proxy>`_ into the Python environment where jupyterhub or jupyterlab is installed.
+As a first step, you will need to install `LiberTEM-jupyter-proxy <https://github.com/LiberTEM/LiberTEM-jupyter-proxy>`_ into the Python environment where JupyterHub or JupyterLab is installed.
 Then, you will also need an installation of LiberTEM, which can live in either the same Python environment, or in its own.